archer884/checksum/README.md

 J/A <archer884@gmail.com>
 A simple checksum tool.

 In theory, failed assertions return non-zero exit codes.
 This behavior has not been tested, and I'm not that good at shell scripting.
 Good luck!

 USAGE:
-    checksum.exe <path>
+    checksum <path>
-    checksum.exe <SUBCOMMAND>
+    checksum <SUBCOMMAND>

 FLAGS:
     -h, --help       Prints help information